-This BTEC Diploma course can be taken as a single or double option and is equivalent to one or two A Levels.
+This AAQ Extended Certificate course can be taken as a single option and is equivalent to one A Level.
 It looks into all areas of health and social care in the UK, covering topics as diverse as legislation, health promotion, nutrition, human biology, mental health and the care of different population groups.
 Suitable for students who may want to progress onto university to become nurses, midwives, teachers, social workers and a range of other roles in the NHS, as well as complementary therapists, specialists in additional needs care, or those hoping to progress directly into the workplace to work in any of these roles.